Here are some of the best accessories to go with your iPhone SE (2020)

 - Best Fitness Armband: Trianium Armband

-- Best Car Mount: Totallee Wireless Car Charger
+- Best Car Mount: Totallee Wireless Car Charger - black

 Best Overall: OtterBox Otter + Pop Symmetry Case

-Of course you'll need a case for your iPhone SE.
-It's the same size and shape as the iPhone 8, so cases are interchangeable between the two models.
+Of course, you'll need a case for your iPhone SE.
 I love this case because it's as if OtterBox and PopSocket had a baby.
 Get trusted OtterBox protection with the classic Symmetry series, plus a built-in PopSocket for a secure grip and a kickstand for video viewing.
 You can even purchase multiple PopSockets to change up the look.
 Note that even though the PopSocket folds flat, it still may interfere with some wireless chargers.
 Choose from six different case colors and many more PopSocket designs that suit your tastes.

 Pros: